vibbits/training-material/topics/data-management-plans/tutorials/3-storing-data-and-data-security/tutorial.md

 ### Questionnaire: Unauthorised Access to Your Research Data

-TODO: implementation form widget

-We are interested to know if you have ever experienced unauthorized access to any of your research data.
-When you give your reply, we will show you an overview with the responses of other researchers in this course.
-All responses will be processed anonymously.

-[(1)] No, I am sure about that
-[(2)] Not that I am aware of
-[(3)] Yes, without much consequences
-[(0)] Yes, with severe consequences
+[ays_poll id=5]

 ### Legal Agreements and Contracts

-Often other people are required to handle your data, or you might be the person that handles other people’s data.
+Often other people are required to handle your data, or you might be the person that handles other people's data.

 To arrange the security of the research data you work with, in many cases you have to make a (legal) agreement with other people involved.
 These agreements will make explicit permitted uses, retention time, and agreed upon security measures.
 Find out what legal contracts you can use by studying the figure below.
 Visit the Guide [Legal instruments and agreements](https://www.uu.nl/en/research/research-data-management/guides/legal-instruments-and-agreements) for more information.

-For tailored advice and templates, contact TODO: add VIB link

 ![Legal Agreement contacts -80width](../../images/AgreementsPicture.png "Agreement types for data")